ngundotra/ai-engineer-workshop-solana/README.md

 - account storage `space` and `rent`
 - recent blockhash

-#### `1.simpleTransaction.ts`
+#### `1.testTransactions.ts`

-Demonstrating how to build and send simple transactions to the blockchain using web3js.
-Including:
+Demonstrating how to build and send a simple transaction to the blockchain using web3js.
+This script will run on mainnet, and will transfer 0.001 SOL from the payer to itself.

-- connecting to the blockchain
-- generating a new keypair
-- constructing a simple instruction
-- building and signing a transaction
-- sending and confirming that transaction

-#### `2.complexTransaction.ts`

-An introduction to more complex transactions using Solana web3.js.
-Demonstrates how to build a more complex transaction, with multiple instructions.

 ## Resources